Icon

 @article{liu2025ola,

-title={Ola: Pushing the Frontiers of Omni-Modal Language Model with Progressive Modality Alignment},
+title={Ola: Pushing the Frontiers of Omni-Modal Language Model},

 author={Liu, Zuyan and Dong, Yuhao and Wang, Jiahui and Liu, Ziwei and Hu, Winston and Lu, Jiwen and Rao, Yongming},